top of page

 • Optimize designs for cost-effective and efficient production.

-• Select appropriate materials that meet both functional and biocompatibility requirements.
+• Select materials that meet both functionality and biocompatibility requirements.

-• Develop detailed CAD models and drawings that clearly communicate manufacturing specifications.
+• Develop detailed CAD models and drawings that clearly communicate specifications.

 • Facilitate communication with potential medical device manufacturers.